syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 {% highlight vb.net %}

-'Opens an existing presentation from the file system.
+'Opens an existing Presentation from the file system

 Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")